Mixture of Linear Models Co-supervised by Deep Neural Networks: Experiments

 Now, we investigate how EPICs are formed.
-We compute explainable conditions for each EPIC to check if they provide any insight into distinguishing EPICs.
+We compute explainable conditions for each EPIC to check if they provide any insight for distinguishing the EPICs.
 Here we interpret the largest EPIC that consists $59$ samples. $\psi$ and $\eta$ are set to 1 and 4.
 Table \ref{tab:skcm_desc} shows explainable conditions for the EPIC 1.
 More explainable conditions for other EPICs are provided in Supplementary Material.
-Specifically, around half of patients in EPIC 1 are relatively young patients who have new tumor events after the initial treatment and have less than 306 survival months.
+Specifically, around half of patients in EPIC 1 are relatively young patients who have new tumor events after the initial treatment and have less than $306$ survival months.
 Combining this information with the information from Figure \ref{fig:skcm}, an interesting hypothesis can be that for the patients in EPIC 1 under these conditions, age does not impact the OS status.
 Such insight is not available from MLP or other complex models which are hard to interpret.

-\subsection{Bike Sharing Data}
+\subsubsection{Bike Sharing Data}

 The bike sharing dataset is often used to demonstrate the efficacy of complex machine learning models.
 For this dataset, RF is set with its maximum depth equal to $10$.
-MLP is constructed with $3$ layers and $30$ units for each layer, and trained for $20$ epochs.
-MLM-cell is computed based on the MLP as its underlying neural network model.
-The number of layer $l$-cells is $100$ chosen by CV and it is set equal across the $3$ hidden layers. $1712$ cells are formed.
+MLP is constructed with $3$ layers with $30$ units per layer, trained by $20$ epochs.
+MLM-cell is computed using MLP as its co-supervising neural network.
+The number of cells per layer is $100$, which is chosen by CV.
+Finally, $1712$ cells are formed.
 MLM-EPIC is constructed by merging $1712$ cells into $150$ EPICs.
-For the estimation of the MLM-EPIC parameters, we apply pooled covariance to estimate GMM of each EPIC.
-Pooled covariance is often used in the model-based clustering when cluster sizes are unbalanced.
-Pooled covariance mitigates the tendency that samples tend to be assigned to large clusters.
+For the estimation of the MLM-EPIC parameters, we apply pooled covariance to estimate GMM of each EPIC. {\revision With pooled covariance, we essentially assume that the Gaussian components in every EPIC share the same volume and shape in their covariance matrices.} {\revisionii This restriction has been stated as a possibility to regularize a mixture model~\citep{fraley1998mclust}.} In our software package, pooled covariance is provided as an option.
+Cross-validation on the training samples can be used to decide whether to use this option.
 For other methods, we apply the default settings of the methods from \textbf{pyearth} (for MARS), \textbf{pygam} (for GAM), and \textbf{scikit-learn} python packages.